HPK1101/ISP-Tuning-Public/README.md

 #### License
 - MIT License

 ## Demosiacing
 <img src="images/001-Demosaicing-1.png" alt="Manual Demosaic" width="400"/>

+### Objective
+The objective of this section is to
+##### - extract the raw image info from .dng file and visualize what each pixel value looks like without color info
+##### - perform a manual demosaicing and compare to the post-processed image already stored in .dng file
+- exploring different demosaicing methods, including

 #### Bayer layer info
 - I used rawpy to access the Bayer layer (there are other methods too)